Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Read More: The impact of COVID-19 on your Transfer Pricing arrangements

-It’s worth noting that those making over 200 million Baht in revenue will be subject to extra scrutiny and will need to provide a Transfer Pricing Disclosure form, as well as the Transfer Pricing documents.
+It’s also worth noting that those making over 200 million Baht in revenue will be subject to extra scrutiny and will need to provide a Transfer Pricing Disclosure Form, as well as the Transfer Pricing documents.
 But for those beneath the 200 million Baht threshold, getting and staying compliant is still no easy feat.

 What’s changing in Thailand?

-Ever since, the Thai Revenue Department has been exceptionally active in updating and releasing newer and stricter guidelines to curb tax evasion.
+The Thailand Revenue Department has been exceptionally active in updating and releasing newer and stricter guidelines to curb tax evasion.
 The latest rules and procedures include:

 1. Application of internal and external comparables;